THE EUROPEAN UNION

 EE, IT, NL, PT and SI favoured aligning the text with the definition contained in the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD), NL also alluding to Directive 2000/78/EC and making a written suggestion:

 “[R]easonable accommodation means necessary and appropriate modification and adjustments, where needed in a particular case, to ensure to persons with disabilities access on an equal basis with others”.

 Also calling for a more general wording, UK warned against sending a negative political signal.
-NL and UK recalled the merits of the wording tabled by the CZ Presidency.
+NL and UK recalled the merits of the wording tabled by